armijnhemel/devicecode/doc/tui.md

 Statements resemble bash shell commands and exports and are of the form:

 ```
-identifier=value
+name=value
 ```

-where identifier can be one of:
+where name can be one of:

 * `baud`
 * `bootloader`